Coffee County License Hearing Guide

 Special Programs

-• Ignition Interlock Device Program: Tennessee has an IID program that allows individuals convicted of DUI to drive with an IID installed in their vehicle.
+• Ignition Interlock Device Program: This program allows individuals with a DUI conviction to drive with a device installed in their vehicle that prevents it from starting if alcohol is detected on their breath.

-• Occupational License: In some cases, you may be eligible for an occupational license, which allows you to drive for work-related purposes even if your license is suspended.
+• Occupational License: This type of license may allow you to drive for work-related purposes even if your license is suspended.